Khopra Danda Trek - 4 Nights / 5 Days

 What are excluded from the package ?

-• Nepal Visa: Visa fees upon arrival (USD 30 for 15 days, USD 50 for 30 days, USD 125 for 90 days).
+• Nepal tourist visa fees (USD 30 for 15 days, USD 50 for 30 days, USD 125 for 90 days)

 Packing smart is the key to enjoying the Khopra Danda Trek comfortably.
 The weather in the Annapurna region can change quickly from warm days to chilly nights so it’s important to be prepared for all conditions.